conradwolfe/conradwolfe.github.io/essays/codingstandards.md

 ## ESLint

-After spending the past week working with ESLint,
+After spending the past week working with ESLint, I'm happy to report that it was an enjoyable experience.
+In the beginning I struggled to conform to the new coding style for this class,

 ## Pain Versus Gain